PRODYNA/marcel_knowhow_main/README.md

 Marcel Know How Main Project
 ===============================
 # General Purpose
+TLDR; Provide an example software project for a Salesperson persona 'Marcel'

-An example project aims to provide knowledge to a persona named Marcel.
+This example project aims to provide knowledge to a persona named Marcel.

 Marcel starts at his company as a Sales representative.
 Although he is an experienced salesperson with many years on the job, he only has a base knowledge of IT services.
 Since his company focuses on providing custom enterprise software solutions, one of Marcel's tasks is to gain general knowledge about the latter area.

 The Marcel Knowledge project reflects many exemplary services his company provides in a simplified and documented form.

-With this example project, Marcel receives an open reference for look-up to gain and extend his knowledge.
+With this example project, Marcel receives a long-term reference for look-up to gain and extend his knowledge.
+Through his career at his company this example project can always serve as a base to explain new concepts relevant to know for his work as a Salesperson.
+Though the aim is never to enable Marcel to provide such services in person having a concept of what he/she is selling will always help.

 # Repo Structure
-This repo is the conceptual main project for the Marcel Know How Example Project.
+This Githup repository (repo) is the conceptual main project for the Marcel Know How Example Project.
 It contains of:
 - General documentation to be readable by the persona Marcel (this README.md)
 - A python script to create AI content (questions and images) populated to the frontend and database (see [src] folder)
 - References to the other repos